GET.com's Review of Chase Sapphire Preferred® Card

 The sleek metal card lends a feeling of value, and the high-end benefits you get certainly match.
 Chase was generous when adding travel benefits to this card, and if you do any amount of traveling, the comprehensive travel insurance coverage, 1:1 point transfer to leading airline and hotel loyalty programs and 25% off travel when you redeem your points for airfare, car rentals, hotels, and cruises through Chase Ultimate Rewards make Chase Sapphire Preferred® Card a solid value-for-money offer.

 In short, this is an excellent credit card for you if you are a frequent traveler and want to earn rewards towards travel just by paying for regular purchases.
-Considering the benefits, it's fair to say that the introductory annual fee of $0 for the first year, then $95 will be worth paying if you take full advantage of the perks.
+Considering the benefits, it's fair to say that the $95 annual fee will be worth paying if you take full advantage of the perks.
 The large bonus offer just sweetens the deal.